 Cancer Nursing Research Unit (CNRU)

-This unit, established in 2010 and offically launched in May 2011, is located at the Sydney Cancer Centre, Royal Prince Alfred Hospital.
+The Cancer Research Unit was established in 2010 and is located at the Sydney Cancer Centre, Royal Prince Alfred Hospital.

 Partly funded by the Cancer Institute NSW, the Cancer Nursing Research Unit is a consortium of Sydney Nursing School, University of Sydney and the Sydney Cancer Centre, Royal Prince Alfred Hospital (RPAH).
 This brings together Sydney Nursing School's strength in cancer and palliative care research and the Sydney Cancer Centre's reputation as a centre of excellence in clinical cancer care.